top of page

 Affiliations

-The CITAP program is being created through the collaboration between Lethbridge College's Centre for Public Safety Applied Research and the Ninastako Cultural Centre.
+The CITAP program is being created through the collaboration between Lethbridge Polytechnic's Centre for Public Safety Applied Research and the Ninastako Cultural Centre.

 The project is being funded by a College and Community Social Innovation Fund grant from the Social Sciences and Humanities Research Council of Canada.